 The virus that causes COVID-19 is spread from person to person, primarily through respiratory droplets produced when an infected person coughs, sneezes, or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
-Spread is more likely when people are in close contact with one another (within about 6 feet) for periods of time longer than 15 minutes.
+Spread is more likely when people are in close contact with one another (within about six feet) for periods of time longer than 15 minutes.
 Although this method of infection is not well documented, COVID-19 can also be contracted when a person touches a surface contaminated with the virus and then touches his or her eye, nose, or mouth.

 COVID-19 seems to be spreading easily and sustainably in the community ("community spread") in many geographic areas.
 Community spread means people have been infected with the virus in a geographic area, including some who are not sure how or where they became infected.
+Recent variants of COVID-19, in particular the Delta variant, have shown to be more contagious than the original virus, rapidly spreading amongst those who are not yet vaccinated.